dev-yakuza/react-native-image-modal/README.md

 ## Demo

-- Open and close the image modal
+- Open and close the image modal.

 ![open and close image modal](demo/open-and-close-image-modal.gif)

-- pinch zoom in/out and move
+- Pinch zoom in/out and move.

 ![pinch zoom in/out and move](demo/pinch-zoom-and-move.gif)

-- double tap zoom in/out
+- Double tap zoom in/out.

 ![double tap zoom in/out](demo/double-tap-zoom.gif)

-- swipe to dismiss
+- Swipe to dismiss.

 ![swipe to dismiss](demo/swipe-to-dismiss.gif)

-- customize the component with the close button
+- Customize the component with the close button.

 ![customize the component](demo/custom-button.png)